GreptimeTeam/docs/docs/nightly/en/user-guide/operations/configuration.md

 # Configuration

-This page describes the methods for configuring GreptimeDB server settings.

 GreptimeDB supports **layered configuration** and uses the following precedence order (where each item overrides the one below it):

 - Greptime command line options